AP VoteCast: Georgia voters sour on state of nation

 FACING THE PANDEMIC

-In Georgia, which has suffered nearly 8,000 deaths from the coronavirus, about one-fifth of voters said the virus in the U.S. is completely or mostly under control, and about 3 in 10 said it’s somewhat under control.
-About half of voters think the coronavirus is not at all under control in this country.
+In Georgia, which has suffered nearly 8,000 deaths from the coronavirus, almost half of voters think the coronavirus is not at all under control in this country.
+About one-fifth of voters said the virus in the U.S. is completely or mostly under control, and about 3 in 10 said it’s somewhat under control.

 Republican Gov. Brian Kemp was among the earliest to allow businesses to reopen and has eschewed a statewide mask mandate, including during the summer, when Georgia recorded the highest per-capita number of new infections nationwide.
 While Trump had been stressing the importance of reopening states sooner rather than later to get the U.S. economy back on track, he criticized Kemp in April for moving too fast.